wrenboal/visualisation_project/README.md

 # Project on  Business Profit Analysis, Forecast & Visualisation

 ## Overview
 In this project, a dataset on business transactions in 2024 was given and I was tasked to analyse it and suggest recommendations to increase profitability in Q1 2025, using effective data visualisations.
 All tasks were performed on Microsoft Excel.
+This repository shows some key visualisations created in this project.

 ## Handling missing data
 To address missing values in the profit column of the given dataset, I implemented linear regression to predict monthly profit of the same product.
 I created a visualisation [Missing_data_imputation_plot.png](./Missing_data_imputation_plot.png) to communicate this imputation method, using matching colours for pieces of information that should be read together.